 There’s menstruation, and then there’s menorrhagia, which is defined by having substantial blood loss in every monthly cycle.

 As we’ve said, heavy periods are not always a sign that something is wrong.
-Your fluctuating hormones are the main culprit for heavy periods — *eye roll* — when you first start having periods and again, years later, when they come to an end as you approach menopause.
+Your fluctuating hormones are the main culprit for heavy and irregular periods — *eye roll* — when you first start having periods and again, years later, when they come to an end as you approach menopause.

 The coil (the intrauterine contraceptive device or IUD) could well be the reason that you’re experiencing heavy periods, especially if you’ve been consistently bleeding more since you had it inserted.
 Although, confusingly, research has also shown that an IUD, containing the hormone ‘levonorgestrel’, can actually benefit some people who suffer from heavy bleeding during periods as well.

 A heavy period could just be a natural part of your bodily makeup, just like longer than normal toes, or a beauty spot.
 And while the period lottery may not have been in your favour, this time, it’s more than likely that your larger than life menstrual cycle is nothing to be concerned about.
 Saying that, if you notice your periods are heavier than usual or they’re disrupting your daily life (to the point where you’re missing work or school every month), it may be a good idea to discuss this with your doctor.
 They might ask you to keep a menstrual diary (use a diary or your phone’s notes app) where you'll need to write down how long your periods last, how often you change your protection, any changes to your flow, and the impact it’s having on your daily routine.